Liam MacCarthy: GAA

 He was also elected chairman of London GAA county board, a position he held for 10 years.
 Michael Collins and Sam Maguire were also members of the London county board.
 In conjunction with two of his sons, Liam MacCarthy commissioned the manufacture of a trophy in the form of a mether, an ancient Irish drinking cup.
 This cup was offered to the GAA central council in Croke Park and was gratefully accepted.
 It is awarded annually and in perpetuity to the winners of the All-Ireland Senior Hurling Championship.

 Ballygarvan GAA's ground is called Páirc Liam Mhic Cárthaigh "Liam MacCarthy Park".

 Politics

 MacCarthy became a leader in London's Irish community and was elected to the council of the Metropolitan Borough of Camberwell in the North Pechkam ward.
 Despite his advanced years he joined the London branch of the Irish Volunteers along with his sons.
 He was also a member of the Irish Republican Brotherhood.
 In 1915, Britain introduced conscription; a crisis meeting of the London branch of the Irish volunteers was held at his home in east Dulwich to discuss the issue.
-As a councillor, MacCarthy could not publicly advise men to avoid conscription but in response to question from Michael Collins he said, "If you come from Clonakilty it is obvious where you must go" - in other words advising them to return to Ireland where conscription was not in force.
+As a councillor, MacCarthy could not publicly advise men to avoid conscription but in response to questions from Michael Collins he said, "If you come from Clonakilty it is obvious where you must go" - in other words advising them to return to Ireland where conscription was not in force.